flyfj/VisionProjects/readme.txt

-a general place to put all projects about vision research
+some experimental projects for vision